How to Install cPanel & WHM on DigitalOcean®

 Do not choose a hostname that a cPanel account on your server will use.

-Do not choose a potential service subdomain as a hostname (for example,
+Do not choose a potential service subdomain as a hostname.
+For more information, read our Service and Proxy Subdomains documentation.

 Do not select a socially-unacceptable hostname.
 The hostname will appear in mail headers.